• Skip to primary navigation

 • ×

-Home » Vegan Filipino Recipes » Filipino Vegetarian Chop Suey
+Home » Thanksgiving » Thanksgiving Sides » Vegetarian Chop Suey

 This Vegetarian Chop Suey recipe is a great way to serve a simple, flavorful and nutritious dish to your loved ones.
-It’s made with a variety of vegetables, fried tofu balls and a thick sauce which makes an amazing savory lunch or dinner!
+It's made with a mix of vegetables, fried tofu balls and a thick sauce which makes an amazing tasty lunch or dinner!

 Need more Vegetable dishes to cook?
-Try my famous Pinkabit (Stir Fry Vegetables), Stir Fry Okra, or my Adobong Kangkong (Stir Fry Water Spinach).
+Try my famous Pinakbet (Stir Fry Vegetables), Stir Fry Okra, or my Adobong Kangkong (Stir Fry Water Spinach).

 a bowl of delicious vegetarian chop suey